MP3 player uses, features, advantages and disadvantages

-MP3 is a type of digital audio format often used to store & transfer the sound recordings for playback, MP3 means MPEG-1 Audio Layer 3, MPEG stands for Motion Pictures Experts Group, MP3 becomes a de facto standard for digital audio files in the Internet.
+MP3 is a type of digital audio format often used to store & transfer sound recordings for playback, MP3 means MPEG-1 Audio Layer 3, MPEG stands for Motion Pictures Experts Group, and MP3 becomes a de facto standard for digital audio files on the Internet.

 MP3 player advantages

-MP3 technology offers low data size (the file size), The smaller file size enables the user to rip a large amount of music files on the disc & the distribution of music is less expensive with the advent of MP3.
+MP3 technology offers a low data size (the file size), The smaller file size enables the user to rip a large amount of music files on the disc & the distribution of music is less expensive with the advent of MP3.

-The compression ratio is not fixed, So, The user is free to compress the files to the desired size, by having the trade off between the file size & audio quality, Less compression will give better audio quality but larger file size.
+The compression ratio is not fixed, So, The user is free to compress the files to the desired size, by having the trade-off between the file size & audio quality, Less compression will give better audio quality but a larger file size.

-The individual artists, new entrants & music companies can promote their music online, MP3 technology has eliminated the need of a recording studio, The music can be developed & mixed anywhere and it can be promoted online.
+Individual artists, new entrants & music companies can promote their music online, MP3 technology has eliminated the need for a recording studio, The music can be developed & mixed anywhere and it can be promoted online.

-MP3 players have a superb advantage over CDs in terms of the storage capacity, While the standard CD holds approximately 700MB of data or 80 minutes of recorded music, The typical MP3 player holds between 2 and 80GB of data depending on the type of device.
+MP3 players have a superb advantage over CDs in terms of storage capacity, While the standard CD holds approximately 700MB of data or 80 minutes of recorded music, The typical MP3 player holds between 2 and 80GB of data depending on the type of device.

-The tangible products have disadvantages, you should allocate the space to store the CD collection and you must protect the discs to prevent the damage, The MP3 player does not grow in size as you add music & scratches do not cause it to skip.
+The tangible products have disadvantages, you should allocate the space to store the CD collection and protect the discs to prevent damage, The MP3 player does not grow in size as you add music & scratches do not cause it to skip.

-Many MP3 players can perform other tasks in addition to playing music, Some features available on high-end MP3 players include the ability to play videos, run the applications & browse the Web, These features are common on MP3 players with large touch-sensitive displays.
+Many MP3 players can perform other tasks in addition to playing music, Some features available on high-end MP3 players include the ability to play videos, run applications & browse the Web, These features are common on MP3 players with large touch-sensitive displays.

-The digital music is available on the web because of the MP3 format, While CDs must be physically shipped, Digital music can be quickly downloaded off the Internet, This allows the MP3 player owner access to a far wider selection of music as well as the ability to sample the tracks easily before purchasing them.
+Digital music is available on the web because of the MP3 format, While CDs must be physically shipped, Digital music can be quickly downloaded off the Internet, This allows the MP3 player owner access to a far wider selection of music as well as the ability to sample the tracks easily before purchasing them.

-CDs can be scratched, causing them to skip, MP3s are generally skip-free, if the MP3 is encoded with a skip, it will play back that way and unlike the CD, It can not be cleaned, You can teach the people how to mainpulate sound, No moving parts, so, It doesn’t skip or jump.
+CDs can be scratched, causing them to skip, MP3s are generally skip-free, if the MP3 is encoded with a skip, it will play back that way and unlike the CD, It can not be cleaned, You can teach people how to manipulate sound, No moving parts, so, It doesn’t skip or jump.

-Mp3 players are smaller than a CD player so it fits in you pocket, So, You can listen to your music while on the move, It can fit a larger amount of music on the MP3 player compared to the CD and it is easy to distribute music at nearly no cost.
+Mp3 players are smaller than CD player so it fits in your pocket, So, You can listen to your music while on the move, It can fit a larger amount of music on the MP3 player compared to the CD and it is easy to distribute music at nearly no cost.

 MP3 player disadvantages

-The biggest drawback is the low audio quality, MP3 uses the lossy algorithm which deletes the lesser audible music content to reduce the file size, thus compromising on the music quality, Music piracy increased to a greater extent, Cheaper or free duplicate versions of the original music files are available on the Internet for download.
+The biggest drawback is the low audio quality, MP3 uses the lossy algorithm which deletes the lesser audible music content to reduce the file size, thus compromising on the music quality, Music piracy increased to a greater extent, and Cheaper or free duplicate versions of the original music files are available on the Internet for download.

-The data is susceptible to losses due to the malware or virus attacks, The people who used the file-sharing service, They had their computers accessed by the hackers, MP3 players are generally more expensive than CD players.
+The data is susceptible to losses due to malware or virus attacks, The people who used the file-sharing service, They had their computers accessed by hackers, and MP3 players are generally more expensive than CD players.

-MP3 compression may discard as much as 90 percent of the data from the original recording without a significant drop in sound quality, Nevertheless, The listeners with the exceptional hearing or high-end earphones may detect slight differences between the MP3 file & the original uncompressed CD recording.
+MP3 compression may discard as much as 90 percent of the data from the original recording without a significant drop in sound quality, Nevertheless, listeners with exceptional hearing or high-end earphones may detect slight differences between the MP3 file & the original uncompressed CD recording.

-Unlike CDs, The albums on MP3s cannot be resold, When the people purchase the song from iTunes or another online MP3 store, They are not so much buying the song as indefinitely leasing it, This may limit the ability of the owners of MP3 players to refresh their libraries frequently , as , unlike owners of CD players, they cannot legally trade their songs for new ones.
+Unlike CDs, The albums on MP3s cannot be resold, When people purchase the song from iTunes or another online MP3 store, They are not so much buying the song as indefinitely leasing it, Which may limit the ability of the owners of MP3 players to refresh their libraries frequently, unlike owners of CD players, they cannot legally trade their songs for new ones.